 Students who are enrolled in the College of Arts & Science may earn academic credit for internships on a Pass/Fail basis.
 Credit hours earned for internships will not count toward major and minor requirements but will count toward the 120 hours required for graduation.
 Students may complete internship courses either in Interdisciplinary Studies or through selected departments.

 Please contact Dean Yollette Jones in the Arts & Science Deans office with any questions regarding internships and to be registered for an internship.
+Due to varied regulations, we may not be able to accommodate applications for internship sites in some states.

 Cost of an Internship